ckcr4lyf/qbit-race/README.md

 # qBittorrent Racing

 This repository is still in beta.
 There might be bugs.
-Feel free to open an issue if you encounter one
+Feel free to open an issue if you encounter one.

+You need node v12+ to run this.

 ## Thanks